Frequently Asked Questions (FAQ)

-When I learned about the Lebensborn homes and kidnappings, I couldn’t get them out of my head.
-At least ten thousand babies were born in those homes, and some estimates put that number at twenty-five thousand.
-As many as a quarter million children were stolen — literally ripped from their parents’ arms.
+When I learned about the Lebensborn homes, I couldn’t get them out of my head.
+At least 10,000 babies were born in those homes, and some estimates put that number at 25,000.
+In addition, as many as a quarter million children were stolen — literally ripped from their parents’ arms.
 The lack of humanity broke my heart.
 At the same time, I was surprised that so few people were aware of this program, one of Himmler’s favorite pet projects.

 I’ve always believed that our secrets (the buried ones, those we’re too afraid to look at) make us sick.
 We need to bring those secrets into the light for real healing to happen.
 I felt it was important to tell the story.

 What themes did you tackle in your first book?